PeterCamilleri/CX16/utilities/branches/README.md

 the branches macro library.
 Note that entries in *italics* are actually standard 65C02 instructions.

-**Simple Branches** These are branches based directly on the P register bits.
+**Simple Branches:** These are branches based directly on the P register bits.
 The short versions of these are the built-in standard branches and are mentioned here only for the sake of completeness.
 The long versions are contained in "l_branches.i65".